Parsing JSON from the command line

 Running the script

-But wait, where should we save the script we made?
+But wait, where should we save the one-line script we made?
 Nowhere - that's where!
 Like I said, we want to make this setup as portable as possible.

 Paste your JSON decoding script and hit Save